Select Country

 We generate our Statistical Risk Assessment with a statistical modeling approach involving five steps:

 We assessed the accuracy of this model in ways that mimicked how we use its results: we built our model on data from a period of years and then tested its accuracy on data for later years (i.e., we conducted out-of-sample testing).
 Our results indicate that about two out of every three countries that later experienced a new onset of mass killing ranked among the top-30 countries in a given year.
-See the Accuracy page for more details.
+See the Accuracy page for more details based on analysis we conducted in 2020.
+Updated results are forthcoming.

 Our risk assessment relies on publicly available data on a variety of country characteristics.
 In 2017, we updated our data sources as new datasets became available—for example, measures of civil liberties and government repression.
 We also took special care to avoid using data that, in our judgment, could be susceptible to bias when coded or recoded retrospectively.
 This should help ensure that our model performs as well in practice as it does on historical data.